 If you have a problem with your CV writing, instead of staring at a blank piece of paper, use:

-- human CV writing services
+- human CV writing services,

 Write a cover letter convincing the reader why you are the best candidate for interview.
 If your cover letter writing is poor, use:

-Good luck with your Austrian jobs search!
+Good luck with your work in Saudi Arabia!